 The Library fund is supported through a county special sale and use tax.
 As such, we expect its revenues to return to normal levels and follow sales tax patterns described above.
-The library had planned to us its fund balance in order to make it through the pandemic.
+The library had planned to use its fund balance in order to make it through the pandemic.
 That wasn't necessary and now plan to spend some of that fund balance on a capital project to improve their restrooms.
 They are also adding back temporary salaries and increasing their book budget to prepare for reopening.
+The Library Department has also decided to reorganize their accounting structure for simplicity.
+They are combining what were previously separate codes for cannabis, Freedom branch, and the literacy program into their main Library code.